pyli2019/516x-pli/README.md

 The models that are used in this project include linear regression model, Sciki linear regression model, SVM polynomial model.

-### Communciate and visualize the results
+### Communicate and visualize the results

 ### Class Exercise

-An example class exercise could be
+An example class exercise could be using linear regression to predict one of the variables.

 ### Configuration variables